Click to go HOME

 330

-Provided with 2B key telephone systems to furnish the loud speaking and distant talking facilities at the master station.
 Apparatus is mounted on a metal chassis and enclosed in a walnut finished wooden cabinet.
 Power on/off switch, volume control and off/talk/signal switch and pilot lamp on front.
-Internal amp amplifies speech in both directions.
+Amplifies speech in both directions.

 C53.161